Best Waterproof Walkie-Talkie For Fishing (and Kayaks)

 How Do Walkie-Talkies Work?

 Walkie-talkies are essentially small, portable radios that allow people to communicate wirelessly through radio waves.
+This can be useful in locations where cell phone signal is poor.

 They’re battery-powered and usually come with a transmitter/receiver, antenna, a ‘push-to-talk’ button, a loudspeaker and a microphone.
 Sometimes the loudspeaker and microphone are combined but the modern models tend to separate the two.